RoadieHQ/marketing-site/content/blog/backstage-weekly-20-kubernetes-meetups/index.md

 ### Backstage errors package

 The Backstage team have started an effort to standardize error reporting in Backstage in order to improve consistency when things go wrong.
-There is now a `@backstage/errors` package and an error panel which showsT the most pertinent information to the user immediately and can also expand to show more details. [#4903](https://github.com/backstage/backstage/pull/4903)
+There is now a `@backstage/errors` package and an error panel which shows the most pertinent information to the user immediately and can also expand to show more details. [#4903](https://github.com/backstage/backstage/pull/4903)

 I've seen a number of discussions about when and how to display errors to the user in Backstage so it's good to see standardization begin in this area.